2008 Vintage Shui Xian Wuyi Rock Oolong Yan Cha 陈年水仙

 Origin: Wuyi Mountain, Fujian province, China

-Harvest: May 2008, traditionally moderately fired over charcoal
+Harvest: May 2008, traditionally fired over charcoal

 Caffeine level: Medium